 What is Mahi Mahi?

 Mahi Mahi is a firm fish with meat that has a crab-like texture.
 It doesn’t have a super strong fishy taste, so it’s great for people who don’t love seafood.
 It absorbs the flavor of your seasoning and stays nice and firm while it’s cooking.

-Mahi Mahi fish live in temperate, tropical and subtropical waters.
+Mahi Mahi lives in temperate, tropical, and subtropical waters.
 If you live near the shore, you can probably find them at your local fish market.
-If you don’t, you can purchase frozen Mahi Mahi at the grocery store.
+You can also purchase frozen Mahi Mahi at any grocery store.
 I recommend buying wild-caught fish because they have the best flavor.

 - Mahi Mahi Fillets

 - Minced Garlic

 - Salt & Pepper